kyleaoman/rockstar/README.md

         STARTING_SNAP = <first snap> #defaults to 0

-    If you have nonstandard names for your snapshots (e.g., "001" instead of "1"), [Footnote: Since GADGET always uses "001" instead of "1" for its snapshot numbers, Rockstar will automatically use the correct formatting without needing a snapshot filename list if the particle file type is `GADGET`.] you may create a text file with one snapshot name per line and set:
+    If you have nonstandard names for your snapshots (e.g., "001" instead of "1"), [Footnote: Since GADGET always uses "001" instead of "1" for its snapshot numbers, Rockstar will automatically use the correct formatting without needing a snapshot filename list if the particle file type is `GADGET` or `AREPO`.] you may create a text file with one snapshot name per line and set:

         SNAPSHOT_NAMES = </path/to/snapshot names>